Chennai rains: 46 mm rain in 24 hrs; 1,500 helpline calls – how Chennai spent time since Oct 14 morning

 Update: 2024-10-15 09:36 GMT

-Asserting that the impact of the rain has not been worse so far, Udhayanidhi said, “From 6 am Monday to 6 am Tuesday, Chennai Corporation received 4.6 cm of rainfall.
-Sholinganallur and Teynampet received the maximum, 6.1 cm, while the least was Tondiarpet (2.8 cm) and Puzhal (3cm).”
+Asserting that the impact of the rain has not been worse so far, Udhayanidhi Stalin said, "From 6 am Monday to 6 am Tuesday, areas falling under the Chennai City Corporation’s limits received 4.6 cm of rainfall.
+Sholinganallur and Teynampet received a maximum rainfall of 6.1 cm.
+Tondiarpet (2.8 cm), Puzhal (3 cm) and Madhavaram (4 cm) received the least rainfall."

-Pointing out that about 35 common kitchens have been kept ready and traffic was moving smoothly in 20 of the 22 subways in Chennai, Udhayanidhi said Ganesapuram and Perambur subways have been closed temporarily while the stagnant water is being pumped out of them.
+The Dy CM’s visit to ensure proper response to rain emergencies was accompanied by Revenue Minister KKSSR Ramachandran and Health Minister Ma Subramanian.
+Pointing out that about 35 common kitchens have been kept ready, Udhayanidhi said that traffic was moving smoothly in 20 of the 22 subways in the city.
+He admitted that the Ganesapuram and Perambur subways have been closed temporarily and assured their restoration.

-“If the rain stops for an hour and a half, the two subways will also be cleared.
-Efforts are on to pump water from more than 300 areas suffering water stagnation,” he said, claiming that no power outage was witnessed in any area in the last 24 hours.
+"If the rain stops for an hour and a half, the subways will be cleared.
+Efforts are on to pump out water from over 300 areas suffering water stagnation," he said, claiming that no power outage was witnessed in any area under GCC in the last 24 hours,” talking to reporters on the first day of the northeast monsoon’s impact on capital Chennai.

-Noting that the emergency control centre in Greater Chennai Corporation received 1,500 calls in the last 24 hours, he said that 600 of them have already been resolved so far.
+Noting that the emergency control centre in Greater Chennai Corporation received 1,500 calls in the last 24 hours, Udhay said that of the 1,500 calls, about 600 have been resolved so far.

-Sivaganga and Virudhunagar received the maximum rainfall in the State in the last 24 hours at 13.5 cm and 7 cm, respectively, the deputy CM said.
-“So far, the situation is under control there.
-SDRF and NDRF teams have set up 26 stations in the district adjoining Chennai.
+Meanwhile, the Dy CM updated on rain response across the State, stating that 931 relief camps were set up.
+Informing that Sivagangai and Virudhunagar received the maximum rainfall in the state in the last 24 hours at 13.5 cm and 7 cm respectively, the deputy CM said, "So far, the situation is under control.
+SDRF and NDRF teams have set up 26 stations in the districts neighbouring Chennai.
 So far, 24 teams have reached Chennai and other districts.
-About 89 boats have been deployed in Chennai, while 130 are there in other districts.
-As many as 631 relief camps are ready in Chennai’s adjoining districts.
-In total, 931 camps are ready in Tamil Nadu.”
+About 89 boats in Chennai and 130 in other districts have been deployed so far.
+About 631 relief camps in Chennai's adjoining districts are ready."

-Reacting to a specific query on telecom services in the city, Commissioner of Revenue Administration Rajesh Lakhoni said the representatives of telecom companies were available at the State Emergency Operations Centre.
-“If mobile phone towers do not work in any locality, they will be intimated.
-And they coordinate from here.
-So far, we did not face any problem of mobile phone towers not working like it happened last time,” he added.
+Reacting to a specific query on telecom services in the city, Rajesh Lakhoni, Commissioner of Revenue Administration said that the representatives of the companies were available at the state emergency operations centre.
+"If mobile phone towers do not work in any locality, they will be intimated.
+And they will sort it out sitting out of the command and control centre handled by the State.
+So far we have not had any problems over the mobile networks," he added.

 Tags: